-Potential Data Sources:
+Potential data sources:

-1. Transit fares For the Portland Metro area, we use the formula in the Metro's travel demand model for estimates of transit fares, which are based on the average fares charged by the region's transit providers (Metro Research Center and Transportation Research and Modeling Services 2013).
+Transit fares.
+For the Portland Metro area, we use the formula in Metro's travel demand model for estimates of transit fares, which are based on the average fares charged by the region's transit providers (Metro Research Center and Transportation Research and

+Modeling Services 2013).
 The average fares for all transit providers providing a transit pass option were estimated at 73% of the cash fare price, which is the 2010 ratio for TriMet.

-2. Transit travel time Transit travel time including accessing and transferring can be retrieved from travel skims when they are available.
-When travel skims are not available, it may be possible to approximate travel time from transit network (Krizek et al. 2007),network with GTFS (Gandavarapu 2012), or query transit travel time from online APIs like Google Maps.
+Transit travel time.
+Transit travel time including accessing and transferring can be retrieved from travel skims when they are available.
+When travel skims are not available, it may be possible to approximate travel time from a transit network (Krizek et al. 2007), network with General Transit Feed Specification (Gandavarapu 2012), or query transit travel time from online application program interfaces (APIs) like Google Maps.

-3.2.2.3 Non-motorized Modes (Bicycle and Walking)
+3.2.2.3 Nonmotorized Modes (Bicycle and Walking)

-Bicycle - Litman (Litman 2009) estimates the annual cost per mile of a bicycle to range between \$0.47 to \$0.56, including ownership, maintenance, value of travel time and parking cost estimations, depending on urban/rural travel and peak/off-peak hours.
+Bicycle.
+Litman (2009) estimates the cost per mile of bicycling to range between \$0.47 to \$0.56, including ownership, maintenance, value of travel time and parking cost estimations, depending on urban/rural travel and peak/off-peak hours.

-$$C{bicvcle} = D \cdot f{bicvcle} \tag{3.15}$$
+$$C{bicycle} = D f{bicycle} \tag{3.15}$$